H4ya/handDetectionByPy/README.md

 + I want to add a virtual way to stop the code (maybe a function to type ^c in terminal)

 04/07/2025 11:40 :
-- adding a line between index and thumb for more visual clarity
+- adding a line between index and thumb for more visual clarity (I failed